spesmilo/electrum-server/HOWTO.md

 Electrum server uses leveldb to store transactions.
 You can choose how many spent transactions per address you want to store on the server.
 The default is 100, but there are also servers with 1000 or even 10000.
-Very few addresses have more than 10000 transactions.
+Few addresses have more than 10000 transactions.
 A limit this high can be considered to be equivalent to a "full" server.
 Full servers previously used abe to store the blockchain.
 The use of abe for electrum servers is now deprecated.